Former 12 Bar set to return to Denmark Street

-Restoring Soho's musical heritage is a key aim of Outernet Global's development at St Giles Circus.
-The loss of the iconic Astoria venue to Crossrail's Tottenham Court Road redevelopment will be remedied with a brand new 2000 capacity venue suitable for gigs as well as other events, close to the Northern line escalator.
+Restoring Soho's musical heritage is a key aim of Outernet.
+The loss of the iconic Astoria venue to Crossrail's Tottenham Court Road redevelopment will be remedied with a brand new 2000 capacity venue and several smaller music spaces.

-But it's arguably the small music shops and entertainment venues that give Soho much of its unique character.
-So let's talk about the much lamented 12 Bar Club, which lost its permanent home in Denmark Street in 2015, but is now rumoured to be returning.
+It's arguably the small music shops and entertainment venues that give Soho much of its unique character.
+So let's talk about the much lamented 12 Bar, which lost its permanent home in Denmark Street in 2015 and whose trademark subsequently lapsed due to non-use.

 First opened in 1994, The 12 Bar Club played host to artists early in their career including Jeff Buckley, Damien Rice and The Libertines, but it also gave a leg-up to several of my mates' bands who were nowhere near as good.
 However, it is possibly best known for its association with the so called 'Thamesbeat' movement of the mid-noughties; hosting artists included Jamie T and a young women with the chat of a scaffolder, but a singing voice like melting chocolate; Adele.

-Recently, I was given a glimpse behind the curtain of the Outernet London construction site by contractor Skanska and guess what?
-They have preserved every brick and graffiti scrawl of the original 12 Bar Club and have it trussed up in a protective palette ready to be re-instated in its original location on Denmark Street.
-I briefly pitched the idea of bands performing in the venue while hanging from a crane (always thinking!) until someone with a clip-board and a hard-hat gave me all the reasons why that definitely couldn't happen.
+Recently, I was given a glimpse behind the curtain of the Outernet London construction site by contractor Skanska.
+Amazingly they have preserved every brick and graffiti scrawl of the original 12 Bar and have it trussed up in a protective palette ready to be re-instated in its original location on Denmark Street.